nim-lang/Nim/doc/manual.rst

   var x: MyObject
   echo $x

+When the exported symbol is another module, all of its definitions will be forwarded.
+You can use an ``except`` list to exclude some of the symbols.

 Note on paths
 -----------
 In module related statements, if any part of the module name /